fmichonneau/francoismichonneau.net/_posts/2022-09-28-import-big-csv.md

 )
 ```

 Writing these files on my system takes about 50 seconds.
+We end up
+with 14 parquet files totalling 9.9 GB.

-Next time we want to analyze this data, we can load these files with:
+Next time we want to work with this data, we can load these files
+with:

 ```r
 data <- open_dataset(